 Alerting is key to a successful Kubernetes monitoring strategy.
-The shift to containers and orchestration requires a new approach to alerting.
 IBM Cloud Monitoring with Sysdig provides UI-driven, multi-condition alerting and anomaly detection that takes into account the dynamic nature of Kubernetes-based services.
 Designed to help you get a handle on issues before they impact operations, you can set alerts against everything from tags and labels, for specific container images or even processes running on a node.
-In a few clicks, you can configure alerts by Kubernetes abstractions like namespace that cover hundreds of nodes or processes and apply automatically to new deployments, pods, and containers scheduled within the cluster.
+In a few clicks, configure alerts by Kubernetes abstractions like namespace that cover hundreds of nodes or processes and apply automatically to new deployments, pods, and containers scheduled within the cluster.
 Additionally, you can set alerts against cluster resources to ensure your Kubernetes components are up and running with the desired state.

 - Metric alerts can be manually set for thresholds across sums, averages, and rates—even with multiple, required conditions using boolean logic.

 - Event Alerts use discrete system events as opposed to calculations based on metrics.
 Examples include a Kubernetes CrashLoopBackOff, container unhealthy, or container killed events.

 - Anomaly detection uses Sysdig algorithms to determine normal behavior and alert when normal bounds have been exceeded.
 Sysdig can both detect anomalies against historical metric patterns and an outlier within a group (e.g., a group of hosts).

 Alerts can then be sent to a range of downstream tools such as Slack, ServiceNow, PagerDuty, email, and more.

 Get started today with Kubernetes monitoring on IBM Cloud